Hazardous chemicals, activities or devices

 The purchase of a firearm by a minor is generally unlawful.
 The use of a firearm, without proper state certification, is illegal.
 Students should check the training and certification requirements of individual states and countries.

-1. Projects involving firearms and explosives are allowable when conducted with the direct supervision of a Designated Supervisor and when in compliance with all federal, state and local laws.
+1. Projects involving firearms and explosives are allowable when conducted with the direct supervision of a Direct Supervisor and when in compliance with all federal, state and local laws.

 2. A fully assembled rocket motor, reload kit or propellant modules containing more than 62.5 grams of propellant are subject to the permitting, storage and other requirements of federal explosive laws and regulations.